-2021/2022 has been an extremely challenging year with the Covid19 Pandemic still affecting our everyday lives and the broader economy.
-Increasing inflation and Interest Rates have added to the challenges.
+2022/2023 has been a financially challenging year with inflation and cost of living pressures affecting our everyday lives and the broader economy.
 Pleasingly, our Catholic Development Fund has safely navigated these conditions to produce a high quality result.

 The Catholic Development Fund is a major contributor to the Archdiocese of Sydney.
 It provides finance for capital and other works of the Church as well as a range of financial products and services for our Parishes, schools and other Catholic agencies.
 The CDF's financial contribution to the Archdiocese assists in supporting the good works of the Church in areas such as Evangelisation, Liturgy, Justice and Peace, Ecumenism and the Seminary of the Good Shepherd.
 These are just some examples of the good works made possible by the CDF's ongoing contribution.